Cuprate/cuprate/books/protocol/src/pruning.md

 This is simple, a call to [`get_pruning_stripe`](#getting-a-blocks-pruning-stripe) and passing that stripe into [`make_pruning_seed`](#generating-pruning-seeds)

-## Getting The Next UnPruned Block
+## Getting The Next Un-pruned Block

 For a particular seed and block height we can calculate what the height of the next un-pruned block will be.
 The function to do this in Monero is: